tuturuam/bash-scripts/README.md

 ## search
 A simple script that is taken from a stackoverflow answer.
 Uses wlp3s0 as its device, but it can be changed.
 A change to read the user's wlan device and inputs that as the device to scan can be applied.

+## tester
+A simple script that uses sivel's speedtest CLI program to add into a JSON file.
+The script makes a Speedtests directory in the user's home directory, and makes the tests.json file.